Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - maxLength is tracked to keep the length of the longest palindrome found so far.
 - Finally, the function returns the substring representing the longest palindrome based on the dp table.

+### Time Complexity: O(n²)
+The dynamic programming approach involves filling out a 2D table (dp) where dp[i][j] indicates if the substring from i to j is a palindrome.
+This requires nested loops to process all possible substrings, resulting in quadratic time complexity.

 ##### Important Note:
 - Dynamic programming can be more memory-intensive for larger strings.
 - Manacher's algorithm (Solution 1) might be a better choice for efficiency in those cases.

+Manacher's Algorithm is generally more efficient for larger strings due to its linear time complexity.

 </p>
 </details>